LiuliuLexie/head-md-thesis/README.md

 ## Timeline
 - **12 September 2025 – Submit a written draft of approximately 10,000 characters to your tutor.**
 - 23 September 2025 – Present the research you conducted over the summer during an informal exhibition.
-(See details below.)
 - 10 October 2025 – Submit a second draft, around 30,000 characters in length.
 - 14 October 2025 – Present your progress in a structured oral presentation.
 - 28 October 2025 – Present the near-final stage of your writing and project development.